 Her Abilities Q & A

-Light for the World is the founder of the award.
+Light for the World is the founder of the Award and will organise the judging process.

-The independent award jury decide on one winner in each of the three categories.
+An independent awards jury decide on one winner in each of the three categories.

-This jury is made up of strong women role models with and without disabilities, representing different industries and areas of life.
+This jury is made up of strong female role models with and without disabilities, representing different industries and areas of life.

 There are three categories: